HeardLibrary/digital-scholarship/manage/control/github/projects.md

 <img src="../images-projects/issues-list.png" style="border:1px solid black">

 Enter a title for the issue and write text explaining the issue in the box.
-You  can use the @mention system to make sure that relevant people are informed about the issue.
+You  can use the *@mention system* to make sure that relevant people are informed about the issue.
+In a comment on an issue or pull request, if you type the `@` symbol followed immediately by a user or team's GitHub username, a notification will be generated addressed to that user.
+If the user has enabled email notifications, he or she will get an email containing the text of the comment and a link that will jump the user directly to the comment or pull request page.

 If you want to assign the issue to some particular team member, clicking on the Assignees item will give a dropdown list of collaborators.

 It's also a good thing to assign a *label* to the project.
 Labels are like tags in other systems.
 Assigning a label categorizes the issues so they can be searched.
 It's also a very visual way to know the status and category of an issue and shows up in the issues list.